Seleya12/end-assignment-SKK/README.md

 ## 💻 Reflection

 Looking back, I am honestly just happy this is done now.
 I struggled a lot throughout the semester, so my goal was simply to deliver something complete and playable.
-And that worked I somehow ended up with a finished game that feels quite personal to me since it includes one of my all time favourite songs.
+And that worked out (I guess), I somehow ended up with a finished game that feels quite personal to me since it includes one of my all time favourite songs.

 On **September 11**, I got some much needed support from my colleagues:
 - **T. Fleischer** built me a new loop and provided the correct BPM so that the circle pulses on beats 1 and 4.